NASA lunar outpost concepts: Artemis Base Camp

-The US-led Artemis Program has scheduled several crewed landings at the Moon's south polar region, starting with Artemis III planned for 2026 at the earliest, setting up five temporary base camps with the Human Landing Systems (HLS) until Artemis VIII is planned to set up the fixed Foundational Surface Habitat (FSH) of the Artemis Base Camp in the 2030s.
+The US-led Artemis Program has scheduled several crewed landings at the Moon's south polar region, starting with Artemis IV planned for early 2028 at the earliest, setting up five temporary base camps with the Human Landing Systems (HLS) until Artemis VIII is planned to set up the fixed Foundational Surface Habitat (FSH) of the Artemis Base Camp in the 2030s.
+India was also invited to contribute to the Moonbase project.

 Lunar Gateway

 A station in lunar orbit can serve as a communications hub, temporary habitation module, and holding area for rovers and other robots intended for an outpost on lunar ground.
 NASA leads a proposal for such a station, named Lunar Gateway.
 The omnibus spending bill passed by the U.S. Congress in March 2018 provided NASA with $504 million for preliminary studies during the 2019 fiscal year.
 The final funding amount enacted by Congress was slightly lower at $450 million.
+However this was cancelled in March 2026 in favor of an expanded Moon base.